glvckoma/strawberry-jam/memory-bank/progress.md

 ## Known Issues & Limitations

+-   **Advertising Plugin (Timed Sending):** The core automatic message sending (`setInterval` + `sendRemoteMessage`) remains potentially unstable due to core application limitations ("Invalid Status Type" error).
+UI functionality is now working.
 -   **Invisible Mod Command Plugin Requirement:** Need to create a new plugin that toggles invisibility using the `%xt%fi%-1%` packet (and the correct "off" command, to be determined).
 Should be a simple console command toggle (on/off) with a clear warning in the README that this is a "mod" command, use at your own risk.
 -   **ASAR Merge - SWF Conflicts:** Potential incompatibilities between merged JavaScript code and Jam's original `ajclient.swf` remain untested and are a significant risk.
 May require ActionScript expertise to resolve.
--   **LoginScreen.js Complexity:** The merged `assets/extracted-winapp/gui/components/LoginScreen.js` is very large (~2k lines) and difficult to maintain/update within the ASAR patching workflow.
+-   **LoginScreen.js Complexity:** The merged `assets/extracted-winapp-dev/gui/components/LoginScreen.js` is very large (~2k lines) and difficult to maintain/update within the ASAR patching workflow.
 Needs refactoring.
 -   **Leak Check Startup Error:** Fails with `defaultDataDir is not defined` in `src/electron/index.js` due to missing constant definition.
 -   **IPC Error in Patched Client:** Runtime errors `Uncaught TypeError: window.ipc.invoke is not a function` occur in `LoginScreen.js` (within `winapp.asar`) when using Account Tester features that rely on `invoke` for state saving/loading.
 The preload script likely doesn't expose `invoke`.
 -   **Account Tester State Management Issues:**